PrakharSharma888/PrakharSharma888/README.md

 ### Hi there, I'm Prakhar Sharma 👋

-## I'm a Python/Django Developer and an Actor! 😍
+## I'm a Full Stack Developer, an Blockchain Enthusiast and an Actor! 😍

 - 🔭 I am currently learning JavaScript.
 - 🥅 2022 Goal: Learn Blockchain.